Naqeebullah11/AWS-AI-Learning-Planner/README.md

 This project demonstrates practical application of prompt engineering and foundation models to solve real-world learning and productivity challenges using generative AI.

+## Note

+This project was built as part of the AWS AI & ML Scholars – AWS AI Practitioner Challenge (Udacity) where I explored generative AI, prompt engineering, and AWS PartyRock.